What are Poll Workers?

 How Can I Become a Poll Worker?

-You may call the Supervisor of Elections Office, 941-741-3823, and request a poll worker application, or you may complete an Application.
-You will be contacted when selected to work.
+You may call the Supervisor of Elections Office, 941-741-3823, and request a poll worker application, or you may complete an Online Application.
+You will be contacted when you are selected to work.

 The Deputy is responsible for setting up the flag and signs outside the polling location in the morning and taking them down that night and set-up/take-down of the voting booths.
-During the day, the deputy remains outside the door of the polling location to greet the voters; ask them to have their I.D. ready for the EPB inspector; make sure the voting room doesn't get crowded during heavy voting periods; observe any people campaigning or getting signatures on petitions to make sure they do not violate the 100 ft. limitation; and, if needed, assist voters with special needs.
-If there is a line at 7 PM, the deputy stands behind the last person in line, not allowing anyone else to get in line… voting ends at 7 PM, but voters already in line at that time are still permitted to vote.
-The deputy also is to accompany the clerk to the election center that night with the ballots.
+During the day, the deputy remains outside the door of the polling location to greet the voters, and ask them to have their I.D. ready for the EPB inspector.
+They will also make sure the voting room doesn't get crowded during heavy voting periods, observe any people campaigning or getting signatures on petitions to make sure they do not violate the 150 ft. limitation, and, if needed, assist voters with special needs.
+If there is a line at 7 PM, the deputy stands behind the last person in line, not allowing anyone else to get in line.
+Voting ends at 7 PM, but voters already in line at that time are still permitted to vote.
+The deputy will also accompany the clerk to the election center that night.

-All new poll workers are required to attend an unpaid orientation.
-Orientation is approximately 3 hours long and is designed to familiarize a prospective poll worker with elections in Manatee County.
+All new poll workers are required to attend an orientation class followed by a specific training class.
+These sessions are approximately 3-3.5 hours long and is designed to familiarize a prospective poll worker with elections in Manatee County.
 Some of the topics discussed are duties on election day, hours to be worked, election training sessions, physical requirements and rates of pay.
 This meeting is beneficial to new poll workers because it may help them decide if the job is right for them.

 Election Training Sessions

-Florida Statutes require that all poll workers attend a mandatory training session for each election cycle.
+Florida Statutes require that all poll workers attend a mandatory training session for each election.
 Each person attending the training session will be paid, depending on the length of the class.

-Physical requirements include standing, bending, stooping, lifting approximately 30 lbs., normal vision and manual/physical dexterity.
+Physical requirements include standing, bending, lifting approximately 20 lbs., normal vision, hearing, and manual/physical dexterity.

 Work Hours & Rates of Pay